reb0und/lrs/notes/async.md

 - Writing code to transition between each state by hand would be tedious and error-prone, however, when needing to add more functionality and more states to the code later,
 - The Rust compiler creates and manages the state machine data structures for async code automatically, normal borrowing and ownership rules around data structures all still apply, compiler also handles checking those
 - Something has to execute the state machine, which is a runtime (an eexecutor is a part of a runtime responsible for executing the async code)
-- If `main` were an async function, something else woul dneed to manage teh state machine for whatever future `main` returned, but `main` is the starting point for the program, instead, this calls the `trpl::run` function in `main` to set up a runtime and run the future returned by the `async` block until it is done
+- If `main` were an async function, something else woul dneed to manage the state machine for whatever future `main` returned, but `main` is the starting point for the program, instead, this calls the `trpl::run` function in `main` to set up a runtime and run the future returned by the `async` block until it is done
 - Some runtimes provide macros to write an async `main` function, those macros rewrite `async fn main { ... }` to be a normal `fn main` which calls a function that runts a future to completion the way `trpl::run` does

 ### Racing the Two URLs Together